pravinraghul/arm-cortex-m-startup/README.md

-## ARM Cortex-M Architecture Startup
+## ARM Cortex-M Startup Code & Linker Script

- - Basic minimal startup code and linker script for ARM Cortex-Mx processors
+ - Basic minimal startup code and linker script for ARM Cortex-Mx processors to boot up and run.
- - Compiled and tested basic blinky code.
+ - Compiled and tested on STM32f429 disco board.

-**Note:** tested in the STM32F429 discovery board.